 Let me shed some light on this aspect so that you can understand my viewpoint easily.

 The approach mentioned above in the previous paragraph is totally wrong by such businesses.
 The people that indulge in cyber-attacks don’t necessarily think about the size of the business.
 It is the vulnerability that they try to cash in, and even startups can be hit by a cyber-attack even if they had just started their operation a few weeks ago.
-Any vulnerability in defence of their hosting server, for example, will definitely be exploited by such criminals.
+Any vulnerability in defense of their hosting server, for example, will definitely be exploited by such criminals.
 This is why they must go for cheap dedicated servers as they can’t afford a premium solution.

 How Costly are these Cyber-Attacks?